-On December 7, the first inductees for the 2026 Baseball Hall of Fame class were announced through the Veterans’ Committee.
-It begins what will be a lengthy few weeks to decide the individuals who will go into the 2026 Baseball Hall of Fame.
-A who’s who of former MVPs, Cy Young Award winners, and superstars are among the players who are eligible in 2026.
+On December 7, the first inductee for the 2026 Baseball Hall of Fame class was announced through the Veterans’ Committee.
+It started the process to decide all the individuals who will go into the 2026 Baseball Hall of Fame.
+Now that the results for both it and the BBHOF ballot have been released, here’s a look at who will head to Cooperstown this upcoming year.

 Contents